 Where can I find the School and University information?

-All relevant information can be found on the Graduate School website and linked pages.
+All relevant information can be found on the School Postgraduate website and linked pages.
 Further details include entry requirements, how to apply, degree costs, etc.

-There is lots of material here.
+There is a lot of material here.
 Please set aside time to read everything very carefully.

 Is funding available?

 Yes, see the scholarships and funding page.
 The School of Divinity has very limited funds for PhDs.
 This means that the application process is very competitive and based on academic merit alone.
-Successful students are often only granted partial scholarships.
 Please apply for Divinity scholarships.
-Please also seek other means of funding.
+Please also seek means of external funding.

-Do I really need to take an IELTS test?
+Do I need to take an English language test?

 Students coming from many countries in the world are required to take an IELTS test and gain a mark of 7.0 and above, overall, with no unit under 6.0.
 This may seem surprising if your entire education has been in English medium.
 However, preparation for the IELTS test is also preparation to work in academic English at a leading University, with very high standards.
 The university will not accept students without the requisite English language qualifications.